Serving all of Canada. Book a consultation with us.

 Collisions between vehicles with drastically differing weights, such as a car that hits a motorcycle, or a commercial truck that hits a car, can lead to accidents that cause paralysis.

-Different Kinds of Paralysis
+Different Kinds Of Paralysis

 Paralysis is not an “all or nothing” injury.
 In some cases, spinal cord damage will lead to what is known as an incomplete injury.
 An incomplete spinal injury leaves a victim with some level of control and function below the level of the injury, and with continued therapy and medical care, the level of function may increase over time.